bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ### Version C
 Come back to verion A

-*   Most of syscall is compat syscall
+*   Most of syscalls are compat syscalls
-*   time_t and off_t is 32-bit
+*   time_t and off_t are 32-bit
 *   Pass 64-bit variable through one 64-bit reg
-*   Do the sign extension when enter into kernel
+*   Do the sign extension when entering kernel
 ???
 It is hard to maintain the code of glibc because of the arguments passing and delouse

 ### Version D
-*   Most of syscall is compat syscall
+*   Most of syscalls are compat syscalls
 *   Pass 64-bit variable through two 32-bit regs
-*   Clear the top-halves of of all the 64-bit regs of syscall when enter kernel
+*   Clear the top-halves of of all the 64-bit regs of a syscall when entering kernel
 *   time_t is 32-bit and **off_t is 64-bit**
 <br>(only affect the userspace interface!)</br>
 ???
 Current version.
 Glibc community is re-organzie the code for a generic new api

-## How many issues found by trinity when LTP syscall fails is < 20?
+## How many issues found by trinity when LTP syscall fails are < 20?

 ## 0

 # Compare existing kernel/glibc test tools
-## Compare existing kernel/glibc test tools
+---
 *   Whether easy to reproduce a failure
 *   Whether support coverage
 *   Whether support libc test